 Is there a timeline when CMS is expecting MTM audit activities to migrate from pilot to standard?
 At this point, it is not determined.

 From a long-term perspective, considering validation is 150 days and MTM is a calendar year, how would this area be handled from a validation perspective?
 At this time, MTM not subject to validation.
 It is still to be determined if it will be subject to validation in the future.

 How will appeals timeliness monitoring affect future audits?
 To the extent that the timeliness monitoring effort becomes annual, it would make absolutely no sense to review timeliness audit, but that change remains to be seen.
 However, there is a difference in that timeliness monitoring is a review of a snapshot of the year before.
 CMS may want to phase timeliness review out of program audits.
 CMS also answered the question from the perspective of the agency using results to target for audits.
 CMS noted they always like to compare data to audit scores and results to see if there is anything meaningful but confirmed there are no plans for that in the future.

-“While CMS indicated they would not use results from the timeliness monitoring for referrals for audit, CMS did indicate they would study the results to see if there is a correlation to audit results,” says Julie Billman, Vice President of Operational Performance.
+“While CMS indicated they would not use results from the timeliness monitoring for referrals for audit, CMS did indicate they would study the results to see if there is a correlation to audit results,” says a colleague on the Operational Performance team.
 “Knowing what is in your data and using it for process improvement should be on every plan’s radar.”
-Julie further alerts plans that since CMS staff indicated that the timeliness monitoring could one day potentially replace the timeliness review on program audits, sponsors should get ahead of that curve by using their timeliness monitoring data for their own internal review.
+Since CMS staff indicated that the timeliness monitoring could one day potentially replace the timeliness review on program audits, sponsors should get ahead of that curve by using their timeliness monitoring data for their own internal review.